juancruzsosa/torchero/documentation/source/index.rst

 .. image:: /img/quickstart/install_mnist.png

-| To visualize the train dataset we can use show_imagegrid_dataset from utils
+| To visualize the training dataset we can use show_imagegrid_dataset from utils
 | subpackage.
-We can do the same for the test set.
-This could be helpful to see
+We can do the same for the testing set.
+This could be helpful to compare in no time
-| just with a quick look if the test dataset is representative with
+| the training dataset with the testing one.
-| respect to the train dataset.

 .. code-block:: python